iPhone 12 Colors: Deciding on the Right Color

 iPhone 12 Pro and iPhone 12 Pro Max

 The iPhone 12 Pro and iPhone 12 Pro Max are available in four colors.
 In contrast to the iPhone 12 and iPhone 12 mini, Apple selected a more subdued and mature color palette for the iPhone 12 Pro models.
 The four available colors are:

 It is worth noting that the iPhone 12 Pro's Silver color only refers to the edges of the device.
 The Silver iPhone 12's rear is in fact white.
 Moreover, the new Graphite color, in reality, appears to be very similar to Space Gray from previous generations.

-Pacific Blue replaces last year's Midnight Green on the iPhone 11 Pro, and there is no longer a green Pro model available.
+Pacific Blue replaces 2019's Midnight Green on the iPhone 11 Pro, and there is no longer a green Pro model available.

 How to Decide on Color

 If you use your iPhone with a case, you may wish to consider which color will best complement your case.
 It may be the case that you prefer more neutral tones such as Black or White on the iPhone 12, or Graphite or Silver on the iPhone 12 Pro, and then use a more colorful case.
 If you do not use a case, you may wish to take advantage of a more eye-catching color option.

 Customers with multiple Apple devices may also want to get an iPhone color that compliments their other devices.
 For example, if you already have a Space Gray MacBook Pro, it will be best accompanied by the Graphite iPhone 12 Pro.
 Likewise, if you have a Silver stainless steel Apple Watch, it will match the Silver iPhone 12 Pro.